-There are many areas the Candidate experience can be improved.
+Here are four areas the Candidate experience can be measured and improved:

 Conducting a Candidate Audit is essential.
 Why?
-Having a third party review your candidate experience by going through the process as a candidate can expose many areas for improvement.
+Having a third party review your candidate experience by going through the process as a candidate will objectively expose areas for improvement.

 These uncovered audit details could be decisive factors in getting a passive candidate to leave a current position or luring an active candidate weighing several job offers.

-Things that we include in the Candidate Experience Audit
+Things that we found useful to include in the Candidate Experience Audit

 We include 7 items in the Candidate Experience audit running the gamut from Review of the Market Employer brand, testing application on various platforms, and gathering feedback on candidate experience.
 Things that should be gained through a successful candidate experience audit: